anjalirao115/Hangman/README.md

 * If it is not, it reduces the number of lives by 1.

 The two methods are called insided a while loop, which breaks when one of the following two conditions are met:
-1. When the user correctly guesses the word while number of lives remaining are more than zero.
+1. When the user correctly guesses the word while number of remanining lives are more than zero
-2. When the remaining number of lives reaches zero.
+2. When the remaining number of lives reaches zero